 Mr Martijn Bollen has been the General Counsel of the Group since 2007.
 Mr Bollen has over 11 years of experience in the microfinance industry and has worked with Sequoia since 2005 and also serves as the General Counsel of CMI.
 Prior to this experience, Mr Bollen worked inter alia as an Attorney-at-Law at Loyens & Loeff from April 2000 to June 2004 where he was a member of the banking and finance department and was primarily involved in structured finance transactions and mergers and acquisitions.
 From 2004 to 2005, he worked inter aliaas an In-House Counsel to DSMDyneema.
 Mr Bollen holds a Master’s degree in Law from the University of Maastricht in the Netherland and a Bachelor of Laws from the Victoria University of Wellington in New Zealand.

-Mr Mischa Assink has been the Chief Accountant of the Group since 2011.
-He has over 7years of experience in the microfinance industry.
-He also acts as Financial Controller at CarbonX B.V. and Senior Accountant at Sequoia.
-He held several positions including Financial Controller at NOTS Impact Enterprises, and Senior Manager in the Transaction Advisory Services team at Ernst & Young from 2005to 2010 and worked in the audit department of Ernst & Young from 1992 to 2005.
-Mr Assink obtained his degree in Accountancy and Auditing from Nivra Nyenrode in 2005 and his VWO from Prisma College (OSG Hendrik vd Vlist) Utrecht in 1992.
+Mr Mischa Assink is the Chief Accountant of the Group since 2011 and joined the Board of Directors of ASA Pakistan Limited in 2019.
+He has over 10 years of experience in the microfinance industry.
+He also is a Financial Controller at CarbonX B.V. since 2014 and Senior Accountant at Sequoia since 2011.
+He held several positions including Financial Controller at NOTS Impact Enterprises from 2015 to 2017, Senior Manager in the Transaction Advisory Services team at Ernst & Young from 2005 to 2010 and worked in the audit department of Ernst & Young from 1992 to 2005.
+Mr Assink obtained his degree in Accountancy and Auditing from Nivra Nyenrode in 2005.
 Mr Assink is a Chartered Auditor and a member of the Institute of Chartered Auditors in the Netherlands.

 Md.
 Jillur Rahman has worked with the Group as the Head of Information Technology since 2012.
 He also served as the Head of Information Technology at ASA Bangladesh.
 Prior to joining the Group, Mr Rahman served as a Senior Software Engineer in Grameen Cybernet Ltd. and as a Software Engineer in Mitra US Computer Solutions Inc. Mr Rahman has over 12years of experience in software development and infrastructure management.
 Mr Rahman received his Bachelor’s Degree in Computer Science and Engineering from The University of Asia Pacific in 2006.